Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators: Application: bounding norms of commutators

-In this section, the main goal is to employ the tools we developed in the previous sections to obtain upper bounds on the Ky-Fan norms of the commutators.
-We have the following invariance for the generalized commutator $\ma\mx-\mx\mb$:
+In this section, our main goal is to employ the tools developed so far to bound the Ky-Fan norms of commutators.
+We first note an obvious invariance of the \emph{generalized commutator} $\ma\mx-\mx\mb$ under shifts: for any $\alpha\in \C$ and square matrices $\ma,\mb,\mx$, we have